AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_import_audience_mapping_profile_attributes"
 >title="Profile attributes"
->abstract="Select attributes from the Union Schema for the Profile class in Experience Platform.
-This view displays attributes that are present in the Union Schema and belong to the XDM Individual Profile class."
+>abstract="Select attributes from the union schema for the Profile class in Experience Platform.
+This view displays attributes that are present in the union schema and belong to the XDM Individual Profile class."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/profile/union-schemas/union-schema.html" text="Union schema in Experience Platform"

 Next you'll select source fields to map to target fields in Collaboration.
 Available target fields will be based on the match keys you selected during account setup.